crackitty/k8s-training-ftbotr/deployments/exercises/app-capabilities.md

+# Quick Exercise

-# What I would like to be able to do after my app is up and running?
+## What I would like to be able to do after my app is up and running?

 Think about the application you want to make available to your users and write down 3 things that you want to be able to do **relatively quickly and easily**